What to do with all those eggplants and bell peppers ?

 Use a knife to poke the eggplant in a few places to help steam escape while roasting so the eggplants won’t explode in your beautiful kitchen.
 Please poke them 🙂

-You can use the same skillet you roasted the peppers in to cook the eggplants or broil them until charred.
+You can use the same skillet you roasted the peppers on to cook the eggplants or broil both the peppers and eggplants until charred.
 Allow them to charr nicely on all sides then transfer to a bowl until cool enough to handle.

 Use your hands to remove the peels from both the roasted peppers and eggplants and discard the core.